 - It can also be used to grate nuts and hard chocolate.

 - The rotary grater can take up more room in the cupboard, and many are made with two parts.
 If one part is lost, the grater is useless.

 - Because of its design, it can be trickier to clean.

 Most food processors come with a grating plate.
 The food processor makes easy work of grating Parmesan or Romano cheese for toppings on pasta dishes, nuts or coconut for topping cookies and cakes, ginger for adding to spice pastes and seasoning a variety of Asian dishes.
 It can even be used for horseradish to make horseradish sauce.

 - Ideal for grating cheeses, nuts, coconut, etc.

-- It's the safest way to grate cheese; you don't have to worry about scraped knuckles.
+- It's the safest way to grate cheese; don't even worry about scraped knuckles.

 - It is dishwasher safe.

-- If you don't already have a food processor, it's not worth buying one just for grating cheese.
+- For those who don't already have a food processor, it's not worth buying one just for grating cheese.